iotexproject/w3bstream/README.md

 > **_NOTE_**
 > `ioctl-unstable` is the latest command-line interface for interacting with IoTeX blockchain
 >
-> We will soon release a stable version with full support for interacting with w3bstream node.
+> We will soon release a stable version with full support for interacting with W3bstream.
 (WIP)
 >
 > For more, see [ioctl command line →](https://docs.iotex.io/the-iotex-stack/wallets/command-line-client)

-### Send testing data to znode
+### Send testing data to W3bstream

-The following example sends a message to an example project deployed on the node that makes use of a RISC0 prover, which has project ID 10000:
+The following example sends a message to an example project deployed on the W3bstream that makes use of a RISC0 prover, which has project ID 10000:
 Project `10000` is an example of a Risc0 circuit, which can prove that an integer `private_input` is within an interval `public_input`.

 ```bash
 ioctl ws message send --project-id 10000 --project-version "0.1" --data "{\"private_input\":\"14\", \"public_input\":\"3,34\", \"receipt_type\":\"Snark\"}"
 ```

-The following example sends a message to an example project deployed on the node that makes use of a Halo2 prover, which has project ID 10001:
+The following example sends a message to an example project deployed on the W3bstream that makes use of a Halo2 prover, which has project ID 10001:
 Project `10001` is an example of Halo2 circuit, which can prove the product of the squares of two integers, `private_a` and `private_b`, multiplied by the constant 4.

 ```bash
 ioctl ws message send --project-id 10001 --project-version "0.1" --data "{\"private_a\": 3, \"private_b\": 4}"
 ```

-The following example sends a message to an example project deployed on the node that makes use of a Zkwasm prover, which has project ID 10002, this may be slow and may take some time:
+The following example sends a message to an example project deployed on the W3bstream that makes use of a Zkwasm prover, which has project ID 10002, this may be slow and may take some time:
 Project `10003` is an example of zkWasm circuit, which can prove that two integers 'private_input' are equal.

 ```bash